kaunel85/ong-bylaws/bylaws.md

 37. In order to be eligible to proceed to the election stage for a position in addition to Title XI: section 113.1 of The Code, a Member must meet the following criteria:
     1. Be in good financial standing with the chapter
     2. Have posted an average GPA of 5 or better during the two semesters leading up to the elections.
-       1. If two semesters’ McMaster transcripts are not available, the Active Member’s High School or equivalent transcripts can take their place.
+       1. If one semesters’ McMaster transcripts are not available, the Active Member’s High School or equivalent transcripts can take their place.
        2. In the event the member was on a co-op work term, his most recent transcripts will be used.
     3. If an Active Member is not eligible for General Elections, as determined by the above, he may appeal his case to either the Executive Committee or the Active Chapter at the choice of the Member.
        1. The Active Member may only appeal his case to either the Executive Committee or the Active Chapter.
 The decision of the chosen body is final.